Rizwan-Ishaq/SocialGraphPage/index.md

 Within that negligible change of 1.05 % one could argue that the sentiment appears to follow a pattern of a slight decline in sentiment value - with a dive around the years 1800-1900, but within this margin of error, this is likely rather hope than anything near a decent conclusion.
 The errorbars represent one standard deviation of the sentiment values of particular historic period.
 They look huge compared to the course of the sentiment, but bear in mind the scaling of the y-axis (to the left).
 The values are minute.
 Errorbars of this magnitude indicate a very uniform set of values.
 This is further certified by the very constant magnitude of the standard deviation - even with the very varying number in "sample size".

 If we were to conclude something with certainty, we would have had to compare our results from this sentiment analysis with a control group of (human) non-philosophers, ideally from the same time periods in history.
-That will have to be a topic for a Version 2.0 of this site (we did check the values of the Superheroes-Network from Assignment 2 to see, if we could use this as a control group, but our sentiment values didn't seem to differ significantly - if this was to indicate anything, it would be that the philosophers do not differ significantly with regards to sentiment ... from superheroes).
+That will have to be a topic for a Version 2.0 of this site (we did check the values of the Superheroes-Network from Assignment 2 to see, if we could use this as a control group, but our sentiment values didn't seem to differ significantly - if this was to indicate anything, it would be that the philosophers do not differ significantly with regards to sentiment ... from texts about superheroes).

 Another potential topic for Version 2.0 would be to do the analysis on the works of the philosopher - instead of the texts about them, written mainly by people in the 21th century with an internet access.
 That would be interesting to analyze.